-Flea dermatitis cat disorder is an inflammation of your cat’s skin due to fleas.
+Flea dermatitis cat disorder is an inflammation of your cat’s skin due to fleas (C. felis felis).
 The cat flea, Ctenocephalides felis, is the most common parasite to harm the skin.
 It occurs when your cat has an allergic reaction to flea bites.
-While all cats are bothered by fleas, some cats are actually allergic to the saliva of fleas.
-They have an allergic reaction to flea bites.
+While all cats are bothered by fleas, some cats are actually allergic to the saliva of fleas, referred to as flea bites.

-The continual prevention of cat fleas can prevent many illnesses that the fleas cause including tapeworm, anemia (low red blood cell count) and a skin condition called feline miliary dermatitis.
+The continual prevention of cat fleas can prevent many illnesses that the fleas cause including tapeworm, anemia (low red blood cell count, a threat in kittens) and a skin condition called feline miliary dermatitis.

-It is a good idea to groom your cat regularly, and grooming sessions are a good time to check for any skin problems.
+It is a good idea to groom your cat regularly, and grooming sessions are a good time to check for any skin problems such as fleas.

 Flea Dermatitis Cat Symptoms